GoogleCloudPlatform/python-docs-samples/dlp/README.rst

     $ python metadata.py

-    usage: metadata.py [-h] {categories,info_types} ...
+    usage: metadata.py [-h] [--language_code LANGUAGE_CODE] [--filter FILTER]

     Sample app that queries the Data Loss Prevention API for supported categories and info types.

-    positional arguments:
-      {categories,info_types}
-                            Select which type of metadata to view. categories          Fetch the list of info type categories. info_types          Fetch the list of info types in a specified category.

     optional arguments:
-      -h, --help            show this help message and exit
+      -h, --help            show this help message and exit --language_code LANGUAGE_CODE
+                            The BCP-47 language code to use, e.g. 'en-US'.
+      --filter FILTER       An optional filter to only return info types supported by certain parts of the API.
+Defaults to "supported_by=INSPECT".